EllaBrands/stanDev/Contributing-New-Functions-to-Stan.md

 Sometimes a new function is needed in Stan.
 This function may compute some special mathematical function, or may be intended to speed up automatic differentiation by avoiding intermediate computations and directly computing the gradients.
 This page documents the basic steps necessary to do this.

-This document aims to describe what we'll need if we're going to make the function available as part of Stan.
-If you only want a new function for your own uses, you only need step (1) below.
+To be available as part of the Stan language, a function must be added in two places.
+First, the C++ relevant code should be added to the [Stan math library](https://github.com/stan-dev/math), along with tests that demonstrate its intended behavior.
+Second, the function must be added to the Stan language in the [Stan repository](https://github.com/stan-dev/stan), along with tests that demonstrate that it is parsed as intended.
+If you only want a new function available through the Stan math library C++ API it does not need to be exposed to the Stan language.

 Before doing anything, please read the Developer Process document, setup your git repository and create a `feature/<new function>` branch.
 The steps below should, roughly speaking, consist of one commit each in this repository.